 Nobody serves better drinks and live music in Kansas City than these little juke joints and dive bars.
 Don’t let the intimacy or size fool you.
 Bars like The Brick, Knuckleheads, Green Lady Lounge and The Ship have pricey sound systems and stages that will blow you away.
 And Kansas City is a favorite stop for regional and national bands.

-Even Kevin Costner and the Modern West will be playing in Kansas City August 28, 2021 at Knuckleheads.
+Even Kevin Costner and the Modern West will be playing in Kansas City on August 28, 2021, at Knuckleheads.
 So pull out your phone and let us map you to the best live music and our favorite bars.

 Because of changing covid regulations, please check the Kansas City dive bar’s website before going to learn if live entertainment is on the menu or not.

 She’s a Brick House and a Popular Kansas City Dive Bar

 Before COVID hit, bar owner Sheri Parr normally booked two local and one regional band a week to keep regulars on their toes.
 Parr would mix things up with country, honky-tonk, blues, and up-and-coming garage bands from the area.
 The Old Crows, Cowtown Playboys, Dr. John, 3 Bricks Shy, and the John McKenna Band have performed at the Brick where the stage gets as much action as the bar.

 Pre-covid, Monday nights, called the Rural Grit Happy Hour, featured terrific bluegrass music and Wednesday open mic nights bring some of the craziest karaoke acts ever seen without a cover.